ewoks-kit/ewoksweb/CONTRIBUTING.md

 > If the CI fails, the package cannot be released.
 Try to relaunch it to see if
 > it was a one-off failure (can happen with Cypress).
 If not, fix the CI first!

-After the CI succeeded, go to the pipeline page: a manual CI job `release_pypi` will be available.
+After the CI succeeds, go to the pipeline page: a manual CI job `release_pypi` will be available.

 1. Launch the `release_pypi` job to release the package on PyPI.
 A git tag will